AdamSobieski/Knowledge-Representation/README.md

 </rectangle>
 ```

-Above, the attribute `x:attribute` signals that a child element is an _extended attribute_ of its parent element.
-Extended attributes would present opportunities for expanding on the [document object model](https://en.wikipedia.org/wiki/Document_Object_Model).
+Above, the `x:attribute` attribute signals that a child element is an _extended attribute_ of its parent element.
+While simple attributes allow only text-string values, extended attributes allow markup and other content to be used for attributes' values.
+Extended attributes would present opportunities for expanding on a [document object model](https://en.wikipedia.org/wiki/Document_Object_Model).